 Job Outlook for Business School Graduates in New Hampshire

-New Hampshire features an extremely robust economy with a lot of opportunities and low unemployment: its current rate is just 2.7%, a full third below the already low 4.0% of the US as a whole.
+New Hampshire features an extremely robust economy with many opportunities and low unemployment: its current rate is just 2.7%, a full third below the already down 4.0% of the US as a whole.
 About 48,800 people were employed in the business and management sector in New Hampshire in 2016.
 The largest subgroup, by far, was general and operations managers, with 12,040 employed, well ahead of the next largest subgroup, accountants and auditors at 5,040.

-According to BLS data, New Hampshire ranked 8th among the 50 states and the District of Columbia for overall average annual wage across all occupations in 2016 at $70,936, well above the national average of $57,617.
-Business and management occupations had a weighted average annual salary of around $102,000 that year.
+According to BLS data, New Hampshire ranked 8th among the 50 states and the District of Columbia for the overall average annual wage across all occupations in 2016 at $70,936, well above the national average of $57,617.
+Business and management occupations had a weighted yearly average wage of around $102,000 that year.
 Chief executives were the highest-paid category at $187,000, and most management positions fell between $90,000 and $150,000.
 The lowest-paid of the groups was tax preparers at $39,670.